philthetechie/screenmask/README.md

 # Config
+Install mysql.
+Create a user.
+Set your pins in config.py, set your sql connection data in config.py. uncomment https://github.com/philthetechie/screenmask/blob/main/app.py#L198 the first run to create the database tables.
+Comment it out again.
+Yes, there's a better way.
+Fuck it.
+I'm too lazy to recode this now.

-Set your pins in config.py, run the module directly from your pi's CLI. preferably from a venv.
+run the module directly from your pi's CLI. preferably from a venv.
 That's an exercise for the reader.
+Yes there's a better way.
+See above.

 # Don't die.